 And while that sounds simple, it’s one of the most common reasons most businesses fail within the first five years.

-How to Prepare A Cash Flow Forecast – 3 Steps
+How to Prepare a Direct Cash Forecast – 3 Steps

 1. Determine Your Required Forecast Frequency and Accuracy

-A direct cash flow forecast helps you better understand your organization’s current cash levels at a certain point in time.
-It’s important to remember that every organization’s forecast requirements depend on the purpose of its forecast.
-And that purpose helps you determine your necessary frequency and level of accuracy.
+A direct cash forecast helps you better understand your organization’s current cash levels at a single point in time.
+It’s important to remember that every organization’s forecast requirements are variable and depend on the purpose of its forecast.
+Defining that purpose ahead of creating the forecast helps you determine your necessary frequency and level of accuracy.

 Frequency can depend on a variety of factors, but two critical ones are: